STARTING OUT WILD (ages 1-3)

 For Growing Up Wild classes offered at Hardberger Park, click here.

-Learn about the local flora, fauna, and natural history by participating in a guided nature walk with an expert field guide at one of the three Natural Area Parks including Friedrich Wilderness Park, Crownridge Canyon, Eisenhower Park, and Medina River Natural Area.
+Learn about the local flora, fauna, and natural history by participating in a guided nature walk with an expert field guide at one of the Natural Areas.
 Each first Saturday of the month will feature a new topic and park to explore.
 Timeframe, topics, and locations change frequently, so be sure to check the calendar for details or sign up for the Friends of San Antonio Natural Areas e-newsletter for a list of events each month.

-Note: guided hikes are weather dependent and could change, and in some cases may not be held on a select Saturday due to holidays or other special events.
+Note: guided hikes are weather dependent and could change, and in some cases may not be held on the first Saturday due to holidays or other special events.

-For additional information, contact the education coordinator for your park.
+For additional information, contact the education coordinator for each park.

 For guided nature walks at Hardberger Park, click here.